Route dictation directly to Slack, Email, or Calendar with keyboard shortcuts

 Enter rebind: Remap the Enter key during dictation.

-Command Mode: Trigger Flow's command interpreter instead of plain dictation.
+Command Mode: Speak commands instead of inserting plain dictation.

-Depending on your setup and enabled features, additional rows may appear for Open Scratchpad, Transform, View Diff, and Focus Mode.
+Note: Depending on your setup and enabled features, additional rows may appear for Transform, View Diff, and Focus Mode.

 Key behaviors